 - Teams will be scored in order of their finish and number of laps completed.
 It is not necessary to complete all laps in order to receive a score.

-- Podium: The top three overall finishers will be recognized on the podium for each race.
+- Podium: The Top 3 Overall, regardless of class, then the UXC2, UXC3 and Women’s class winners will be recognized on the podium for each race.

 - Burnouts on the podium are prohibited.
 Violation of this provision will result in a penalty, including but not limited to fine and/or disqualification.